 Johan Karlsson

-The evening’s second speaker, Elena Giral comes from the European Commission as Project Manager for Emergency Shelter and Emergency Transport & Logistics.
-She brought her unique perspective cultivated from an architecture background, and her current profession, coordinating humanitarian and civil protection response missions.
-Like many humanitarians, Giral’s commitment originated by watching an international crisis unfold in real-time and from a distance.
+The evening’s second speaker, Elena Giral, comes from the European Commission and is the project manager for Emergency Shelter and Emergency Transport & Logistics.
+She brought her unique perspective, cultivated from an architectural background, and her current profession, coordinating humanitarian and civil protection response missions.
+Like many humanitarians, Giral’s commitment originated from watching an international crisis unfold in real time and from a distance.
 For her, it was the 2004 Indian Ocean earthquake and tsunami.

-Instead of seeing shelter as an issue to be solved by design, Giral proposed a reversal of current practice: that shelter should put people first.
-She argues that shelter is not about the unit itself, but rather how the people access and live in them.
-This is a task that needs to be attended not only by architects or only by humanitarian responders, but by both, at once.
+Instead of seeing shelter as an issue to be solved by design, Giral proposed reversing current practice: that shelter should put people first.
+She argues that shelter is not about the unit itself but instead how people access and live in it.
+This task needs to be attended to not only by architects or humanitarian responders but by both at once.

 “Architects are not sufficiently prepared to understand the complexity of humanitarian settings, and emergency responders are not sufficiently prepared to understand the complexity of inhabiting a space.
 So we need to bridge that gap.”